-Course contentThis programme is designed for dentists who wish to advance their knowledge of this clinical specialty at a postgraduate level.
-There are three components: Research Methods and Biostatistics; Specialist Clinical Component; and a Research Component.
+Our one-year MSc Oral and Maxillofacial Surgery course is designed for dentists who wish to advance their knowledge of this clinical specialty at postgraduate level.

-The aim of the Specialist Clinical Component is to give students an understanding of the scientific basis of oral and maxillofacial surgery with particular emphasis on current theories relevant to the diagnosis, treatment planning and clinical management of patients.
-The evidence base supporting clinical surgical practice is emphasised.
+The specialist clinical component of the course will give you an understanding of the scientific basis of oral and maxillofacial surgery, with particular emphasis on current theories relevant to the diagnosis, treatment planning and clinical management of patients.
+The course will also emphasise the evidence base supporting clinical surgical practice.

-The Specialist Clinical Component permits observation of a wide range of surgery including facial trauma, implant and reconstructive, cancer and reconstructive, salivary gland and orthognathic surgery, as well as participation in dentoalveolar surgery.
+You will observe a wide range of surgery, including facial trauma, implant and reconstructive, cancer and reconstructive, salivary gland and orthognathic surgery, as well as participating in dentoalveolar surgery.

-The aim of the Research Component is to offer research training in identification, formulation and implementation of a specific research project.
-The research project is in line with the research themes of control of pain and anxiety or surgical implantology or oral cancer and health services research.
+The course also covers the design, data collection, and simple analysis and interpretation of clinical research projects, and culminates in the MSc dissertation.
+You will learn how to identify, formulate and implement a specific research project in line with the research themes of pain and anxiety control, surgical implantology, or oral cancer and health services research.

 Qualification and course duration